leolaurindo/gixt/docs/cli-usage.md

 - Alias (`gixt alias add cool <id>`)
 - Gist ID or URL (last path segment is extracted)
-- Friendly filename from the index (basename only, extension stripped)
+ - Friendly filename from the index (basename or full filename with extension)
 - `owner/name`

 Resolution order: